BellevueCollege/rave-alert-notification/README.md

 This plugin is designed to be Network Activated on a WordPress multisite.
 It also expects FontAwesome or Glyphicons to be available.

+## Developer Setup

+1. Clone this repository
+2. From the repo directory run `npm install` to install @wordpress/scrips
+3. Run one of the following commands to build plugin JavaScript:
+  - `npm run build` - build for production
+  - `npm run start` - watch files and build as things change

 ## Installation